Miladinoviccc/Fivem-chat-notification-that-someone-has-connected-disconnected-to-the-server/README.md

-                            i made this notification in the chat to know when someone logged in / out of the server
+                            i made this simpe script for notification in the chat to know when someone logged in / out of the server